frizatch/2DGeology_in_QGIS/README.md

 If you click and drag it around, you can stretch it to an aspect that you like.

+NOTE: this is temporary information and will only stay available as long as you have qProf open.
+You'll want to export information that you want to keep before closing the plugin's panel!

 ### Pinning Geologic Information to Profile

 The "Geology" tab in the qProf panel provides the tools to attach our geologic information from our map to the elevation profile.
 There are four different options, but we'll only use three of them for the data we have: